Jan Ladislav Dussek: Eastern and Central Europe

 From Hamburg he moved to St. Petersburg, where he was a favorite of Catherine the Great.
 While there he was introduced to a technician named Hessel, who had developed a keyboard version of the glass harmonica, an instrument Dussek went on to master.
 Dussek was forced to leave Russia quite abruptly, just ahead of Catherine's secret police, amid suspicions of his involvement in a plot to assassinate Catherine.
 In a possibly apocryphal tale surrounding his departure, he was en route to play for Catherine when he found a ring, which he put on.
 Catherine recognized the ring as belonging to a known conspirator, raising her suspicions about Dussek.

 After Dussek left St. Petersburg, he took a position as music director for Prince Antoni Radziwiłł in Lithuania, where he stayed about a year.
 His departure from Lithuania may have been prompted by an affair he was rumored to have with the Prince's wife, the Princess of Thurn und Taxis.
 He toured Germany for the next few years as a virtuoso performer on the piano and on the glass harmonica, eventually arriving in Paris in 1786.
 The German tour was a significant success for him.
 One review of a Berlin concert said, "He obtained great distinction as a pianist, and was little less admired for his playing on the [glass] harmonica ... some critics pretend to trace to his skill upon this instrument many of his specialities of style both as a pianist and composer".
 Another reviewer wrote, of a concert in Kassel, "He entranced all listeners with a slow, harmonic, and studiously modulated prelude and chorale."
 He may also have been in Ludwigslust in 1786, where he would have performed his Extract from an Easter Canata (C 26) for the Duke of Mecklenburg-Schwerin.

 France and Italy

 In Paris Dussek became a favorite of Marie Antoinette, who tried to dissuade him from going on a performing tour to Milan in 1788.
 However, she was unsuccessful, as Dussek wanted to visit his brother Franz in Milan.
 Dussek's trip to Milan was quite successful; his performances "produce[d] quite a sensation".
 He returned to Paris, where he stayed until shortly before the outbreak of the Revolution in 1789.
-During his time in Paris he may have met and played with a violinist by the name of Napoleon Bonaparte.
-He also published a series of violin sonatas (C 27–29) dedicated to Eugénie de Beaumarchais, daughter of writer Pierre Beaumarchais.
+There he published a series of violin sonatas (C 27–29) dedicated to Eugénie de Beaumarchais, daughter of writer Pierre Beaumarchais.